omni-compiler/omni-compiler/README.md

     export XMP_COARRAY_STRIDE_SIZE=32M

+* XMP_NODE_SIZEn
+ This value specifies the extent of the n'th dimension of the non-primary node array that is declaread as '*' and not the last one.
+Note that n is 0-origin.
+ For example, when XMP_NODE_SIZE0 and XMP_NODE_SIZE1 are set as follows:

+    $ export XMP_NODE_SIZE0=4
+    $ export XMP_NODE_SIZE1=4

+ and the program is run on 32 nodes in all, the shape of the node array p declared as follows is assumed to be 4x4x2.

+    !$xmp nodes p(*,*,*)

 # Profiling Options in XMP/C
  XMP supports profiler interfaces of Scalasca and tlog.
  The tlog is included in XMP.